jameel-institute/daedalus-deploy/README.md

 ## Installation

-Clone this repo and install dependencies with:
+Clone this repo and install dependencies with:s
 ```
 pip3 install --user -r requirements.txt
 ```